tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 python ./simulation.py --help
 ```

+# For developers
-# Set up git pre-commit hook
+## Set up git pre-commit hook
-Make sure you have activated the venv, and everything on `requirement.txt` is installed
+Make sure you have activated the venv, and everything on `requirement.txt` is installed.
 Standing at the repo root level, run:

     pre-commit install

 Now pre-commit will run automatically on git commit.
+To run pre-commit without committing, run:

+    pre-commit

 If you for some reason don't want to run pre-commit during a commit, add `--no-verify` like:

     git commit --no-verify

-# Open Project in VSCode
+## Open Project in VSCode
 Click the file `auto-calibration-simulation-for-hangprinter.code-workspace`.
 Or from VSCode, click File -> `Open Workspace from file...`.
 The settings in this file harmonizes with the pre-commit hook.

-# How to use black
+## Run black
 black will auto-format python code to a specific style, which makes the code more consistent.

     black --line-length 120 <file or directory>
-# How to use python profiler
+## Run python profiler
-Make sure you have activated the venv, and everything on `requirement.txt` is installed

-## Use cProfile to generate a profile of the python script of interest
+Make sure you have activated the venv, and everything on `requirement.txt` is installed.
+Use cProfile to generate a profile of the python script of interest

     python3 -m cProfile -o <dir/to/the/output/profile> <my_python_script.py>
 For example:

-    python3 -m cProfile -o ./tmp.prof ./python_simulator/main.py
+    python3 -m cProfile -o ./tmp.prof ./simulation.py
-## Use snakeviz to visualize the generated profile on browser
+Now use snakeviz to visualize the profiling report:

     snakeviz tmp.prof